 12 The Electoral Amendment Act 2000 s.
 81(2) reads as follows:

-“

 (2) The repeal of Schedule 3 does not affect the operation of the Electoral (Ballot Paper Forms) Regulations 1990.

-”.

 13 The State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Pt.
 5, the State Administrative Tribunal Act 2004 s.
 167 and 169, and the State Administrative Tribunal Regulations 2004 r.
 28 and 42 deal with certain transitional issues some of which may be relevant for this Act.